cinnData/PythonBootcamp/[PY-04] Python data containers.md

 Out[16]: 'Neymar'
 ```

 Another difference is found in the use of `in`.
-For a stringl, it indicates that a string is contained in another string.
+For a string, it indicates that a string is contained in another string.
 But, fora list, it indicates that an object is among the items of that list:

 ```
 In [17]: 'Neymar' in mylist